surma/surma.dev/content/things/is-postmessage-slow.md

 <figure>
   <video src="proxx-reveal.mp4" muted autoplay loop></video>
-  <figcaption>Classic sleight of hand: The chunking of the patchset looks like an animation.</figcaption>
+  <figcaption>Classic sleight of hand: In [PROXX], the chunking of the patchset looks like an animation.
+This is especially visible on low-end mobile phones or on desktop with 6x CPU throttling enabled.</figcaption>
 </figure>

 ### Maybe JSON?